mzappe/ProjectHolon/GDDs/HL-106-design-bible_v1-8.md

 ### II.1 The Region at a Glance

 The Holon Research Tower has been broadcasting for years.
 Its magnetic field has slowly transformed local Pokémon into Delta Species — a side effect the research team discovered without understanding they caused it.
 The covert team has been using the expedition's institutional infrastructure to advance their own program — pushing for conditions and access that serve the crystal network expansion agenda while appearing to serve the public mission.
-Cosmo has resisted certain escalations without fully understanding what they were for.
+Cozmo has resisted certain escalations, reading the institutional pressure clearly even when he cannot identify its source.
 Each decision seemed reasonable in isolation.

 Deoxys — dormant beneath the Tower as a stone tablet — is the true ancient source of the Delta phenomenon and the region's power spots.
 Its crashed meteorite body has been radiating passively for thousands of years, producing the power spots and propagating the crystal network beneath the region.
 It has been dormant the entire time the Tower has been broadcasting.

-The player arrives at Entrance Town as a Devon expedition participant, recruited by a personal letter from Steven Stone.
-Everything looks like a legitimate research posting.
+**The opening:** The player arrives by boat to a coastal entrance town [name TBD] as a Devon expedition participant, recruited by a personal letter from Steven Stone.
+Steven recruited the player directly and specifically — the letter is warm but precise, carrying the weight of someone who suspects the expedition is more complicated than its official framing and wants someone he trusts in the field.
+Everything on arrival looks like a legitimate research posting.
 Most of the people here believe that's what it is.

+Professor Cozmo receives the player and sets the expedition's framing.
+He covers three things: the power spot discovered at the heart of Mirage Forest and the reason Holon was built on top of it; the Tower's original and still-stated purpose — tracking Mew, the Pokémon the expedition came here to find — and the Delta phenomenon that grew as a consequence of the Tower's broadcast.
+He does not present Delta as secondary.
+It emerged from the Mew search and became its own serious science.
+He does not mention the accident.

+Cozmo presents the player with their starter — one of three rare Delta specimens collected from the farthest reaches of the region: **Delta Dratini (Grass-type)**, **Delta Ralts (Fire-type)**, or **Delta Bagon (Water-type)**.
+A field researcher needs a partner; these three are ready.

+The player's stated goals from the opening: document the Delta phenomenon across all five zones, fill the Pokédex, pursue the Mew search that started all of this, and complete the regional league challenge — which doubles as the access structure for restricted field areas across the region.

 ---